Polyhedral Enclosures: An Efficient Combinatorial Abstraction for Nonlinear Neural Feedback Systems: Conclusions

-In this section, we present \emph{OvertPoly}, a combinatorial algorithm for verifying nonlinear neural feedback systems.
-Given a discrete-time neural feedback system \dynsys, the OvertPoly algorithm computes an overapproximation $\hat{\traj}^\dynsys(I)$ of the system trajectory $\traj^\dynsys(I)$ such that $\traj^\dynsys(I)_t \subseteq \hat{\traj}^\dynsys(I)_t$ for every $t\in[0..T].$ It verifies safety by checking if $\hat{\traj}^\dynsys(I)$ satisfies a specified reach-avoid property.
-By definition, \dynsys is safe if $\hat{\traj}^\dynsys(I)$ is safe.
-At each time step $t$, we compute polyhedral enclosures that bound each transition function $f_i$ in \trans.
-These enclosures, along with the neural network controller \ctrl, are encoded as mixed-integer linear programs (MILPs).
-To compute $\next^\dynsys(\state)_i$ at time step $t$, the MILP corresponding to each state variable $i \in [1,n]$ is optimized (maximized and minimized) to yield an overapproximation of $\next^\dynsys(\state)_i$.
+In this section, we present \emph{OvertPoly}, an algorithm for verifying nonlinear neural feedback systems using polyhedral enclosures.
+Given a discrete-time neural feedback system \dynsys, we compute bounding sets enclosing each transition function $f_i \in \trans$.
+Using these bounding sets, we compute an overapproximation $\hat{\traj}^\dynsys(I)$ of the true system trajectory $\traj^\dynsys(I)$ and verify safety by checking that $\hat{\traj}^\dynsys(I)$ satisfies a specified reach-avoid property.

-In the following sections, we provide details about each step of the process. \Cref{ssec: bounds} provides details about how the theory of polyhedral enclosures is used to compute bounds for extended rational nonlinear functions. \Cref{ssec: dyn} describes an efficient combinatorial representation for polyhedral enclosures. \Cref{ssec: net} discusses how we handle neural network controllers, and \Cref{ssec: reach} describes the procedure for computing $\next^\dynsys(\state)_i$.
+To compute the overapproximation $\hat{\traj}^\dynsys(I)$, we encode the bounding set for the transition function $f_i$ as a mixed-integer linear program (MILP).
+We also represent the neural network controller $\ctrl$ as a MILP.
+We optimize the resulting MILPs to overapproximate $\nextF^\dynsys(\state_i)$.
+We repeat this process for each transition function $f_i \in \trans^\dynsys$, and each time step $t \in [0..T]$ to compute $\hat{\traj}^\dynsys(I)$.
+In the following sections, we provide details about each step of the process. \cref{ssec:bounds} provides details about how the theory of polyhedral enclosures is used to compute bounds for nonlinear functions. \cref{ssec:dyn} describes an efficient combinatorial representation for polyhedral enclosures, and \cref{ssec: reach} describes the procedure for computing $\nextF^\dynsys(\state)_i$.